National Mourning Day (Bangladesh): History

-On 15 August 1975, the first president of independent Bangladesh and the "father of the nation" who was also called "Bangabandhu" (meaning friend of Bangla) Sheikh Mujibur Rahman was assassinated by a group of army personnel, along with his family at his house in Dhanmondi in the Bangladeshi capital Dhaka.
-Besides him, his wife Bangamata Begum Fazilatunnesa Mujib was killed that day.
-16 more people were killed along with their family members and relatives.
+On 15 August 1975, the first president of independent Bangladesh and Father of the Nation, Sheikh Mujibur Rahman (also known as Bangabandhu), was assassinated by a group of army personnel at his house in Dhanmondi, Dhaka.
+His wife Bangamata Begum Fazilatunnesa Mujib was also killed that day, and 16 more people were killed along with their family members and relatives.

-To commemorate the day, the 'National Mourning Day' was declared for the first time at a student rally held at the south gate of Baitul Mukarram National Mosque on 5 November 1975, following the funeral prayers of four national leaders and Bangabandhu.
-Ignoring the special military decree issued on 5 August 1976, student leaders took the initiative to pay homage to Sheikh Mujibur Rahman on 15 August 1976, the first death anniversary of Sheikh Mujib, at 32 Dhanmondi and organize a Milad ceremony at Dhaka University Mosque.
-In the presence of a large number of students, prayers were offered at the Milad ceremony at Dhaka University Mosque, seeking the peace of the souls of Bangabandhu and his family members.
+To commemorate the day, the National Mourning Day was declared for the first time at a student rally held at the south gate of Baitul Mukarram National Mosque on 5 November 1975, following the funeral prayers of four national leaders and Bangabandhu.
+Ignoring the special military decree issued on 5 August 1976, student leaders took the initiative to pay homage to Sheikh Mujibur Rahman on 15 August 1976, the first death anniversary of Sheikh Mujib, at organized a Milad ceremony at Dhaka University Mosque.
+With a large number of students present, prayers were offered at the Milad ceremony at Dhaka University Mosque, seeking the peace of the souls of Bangabandhu and his family members.
 However, when they tried to enter Dhanmondi Road No. 32, the police blocked them.
-In this, students threw and floated flowers in the water of Dhanmondi Lake adjacent to the road towards the Bangabandhu House.
-On the same day, initiatives were taken to hold a Milad Mahfil, Quran Khatam, Doa-Monajat at Shaheed Ashuranjan Hostel of Haji Asmat College in Bhairab, Kishoreganj, and a Dua Mahfil at the Town Hall in Jessore.
-The police prevented the Milad Mahfil in Kishoreganj.
-22 people were arrested for 'disobeying' the military order.
-They were all released in phases within 1 year.
-In 1996, Prime Minister Sheikh Hasina, Sheikh Mujibur Rahman's daughter, bypassed her parliament and promulgated the national day of remembrance by decree.
-The ordinance was later ratified by her parliament in a bill.
+Following this, students threw flowers so that they would float in the water of Dhanmondi Lake adjacent to the road towards the Bangabandhu House.
+On the same day, initiatives were taken to hold a Milad Mahfil, Quran Khatam, Doa-Monajat at Shaheed Ashuranjan Hostel of Haji Asmat College in Bhairab, Kishoreganj, and a Dua Mahfil at the town hall in Jessore.
+The police prevented the Milad Mahfil in Kishoreganj and 22 people were arrested for disobeying the military order.
+They were all released sporadically within a year.

+In 1996, Prime Minister Sheikh Hasina established the national day of remembrance via executive ordinance, which was later ratified by her parliament in a bill.
 Government officials commemorated the day by laying wreaths, making speeches, and attending special prayers.